lunarfusion/drupal-docs-shared/Design Systems/02 - Naming.md

+STATUS: WIP

 Design systems benefit from having a unique name.
-The name should not reference anything within the organizations brand guide, to ensure the design system is not confused with the brand.
+The name should not reference anything within the organizations brand guide, to ensure the design system is not confused with the brand or other tools.

-A design system is not a brand.

-### Examples
+## Examples

 Adobe → "Spectrum"
 eBay → "Playbook"